sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.transports.rst

    Support connection, command execution and data transfer to remote computers via SSH+SFTP.

+   .. rubric:: Initialization

+   Initialize the SshTransport class.

+   :param machine: the machine to connect to
+   :param load_system_host_keys: (optional, default False)
+      if False, do not load the system host keys
+   :param key_policy: (optional, default = paramiko.RejectPolicy())
+      the policy to use for unknown keys

+   Other parameters valid for the ssh connect function (see the self._valid_connect_params list) are passed to the connect function (as port, username, password, ...); taken from the accepted paramiko.SSHClient.connect() params.

    .. py:attribute:: _valid_connect_options
       :canonical: aiida.transports.plugins.ssh.SshTransport._valid_connect_options
       :value: [('username',), ('port',), ('look_for_keys',), ('key_filename',), ('timeout',), ('allow_agent',), ('...